 We hired an English-speaking driver for $30 and were able to put together a customized tour.
 We started with sunrise at Srah Srang, added Ta Prohm to our list of temples to visit, spent a ton of time at each temple, and had him confirmed to be our driver from sunrise until sunset.
 However, we only lasted 10 hours so our tour actually ended at 3 pm.

 We enjoyed taking the grand tour in reverse order as most people – counterclockwise.
 We found many of the temples to be far less crowded and we were able to arrive to Ta Prohm before the tour buses descended.

 #6.
 Hire a Tuk-Tuk Driver for the Day

 As I mentioned above, the best way to get around the Angkor Archaeological Park is to hire a tuk-tuk driver.
 For $15-30 USD, you’ll have your own personal driver who will drop you at the front of each temple and wait for you to finish.
 Or sometimes, if the temple is really large, they will drop you off at one end and pick you up on the other so you don’t have to walk as far.

 If you prefer the comfort (and air conditioning) of a car, you can hire a nice SUV to drive you around the Angkor Archaeological Park for around $45 USD per day.

 #7.
 Regardless, You’ll Still Walk a LOT

 Many of the temples are quite large so it’s easy to put in a lot of mileage without really realizing it.
-On our first day in the Angkor Archaeological Park we did a modified big tour.
-It took us 10 hours to complete and we walked 8 miles that day.
-We drank a beer on our tuk-tuk ride home, then laid on our bed and immediately passed out for 2 hours.
+On our first day in the Angkor Archaeological Park, we did a modified big tour.
+It took us 10 hours to complete and we walked eight miles that day.
+We drank a beer on our tuk-tuk ride home, then lay on our bed and immediately passed out for two hours.
 It’s exhausting.